AardhynLavender/Quiz-API/README.md

 ### Environment

 Firstly, you need to setup a database.
-I use a PostgreSQL instance on a Heroku free tier ( at least, for now... ).
+I used a PostgreSQL instance on a Heroku free tier ( Rest in peace... )

-Create a `new app`, and add **two** `Heroku Postgres` addons -- the free ones will do.
+Create a `new app`, and add **two** `Heroku Postgres` addons -- the free ones will do ( At least, they did... )

 You'll need to configure the `DATABASE_URL` and `SHADOW_DATABASE_URL` in your local environment.